widdix/aws-cf-templates/README.md

 * Speed up development and migration: reuse our CloudFormation templates to create complex environments for common use cases with ease.
 * Rely on high quality infrastructure templates: peer-reviewed by an expert (certified AWS solutions architect Professional) and verified with automated tests.
 * Premium Support available: Get help in case of small and big emergencies and submit feature request.
 Interested?
-Mail to (team@widdix.de)[mailto:team@widdix.de].
+Mail to [team@widdix.de](mailto:team@widdix.de).

 ## Templates